 - If there is praise, the praise is about the learner’s effort not his or her intelligence or personality traits.
 This helps build what Carol Dweck calls a development mindset.

 It is appropriate to the individual’s level of knowledge/experience.
-A learner who is new to a topic doesn’t necessarily know what to pay attention to or safely ignore.
+A learner who is new to a topic doesn’t necessarily know what to pay attention to or what to safely ignore.
 Too much detail can feel overwhelming.
 It’s most useful to give the new learner only the information they need and then stop.
 Generally that means: what to do, how to do it, and why.

 It is delivered close the event that led to the feedback.
 If feedback is delivered well after the event, it could be irrelevant.
 Or the gap in time might mean that the individual doesn’t completely understand the feedback.

-Feedback that is not helpful
+Feedback that does not help learning

-Generally speaking, feedback that does not help learning is the opposite of feedback that is helpful.
+Broadly speaking, feedback that does not help learning is the opposite of feedback that is helpful.

 Feedback that is general and vague does not help learning because the individual doesn’t know what to do differently.